numberplates/plateit-api-docs/objects/order.md

 A dummy order can be created by passing `is_dummy` `true` when creating a new order.

-Dummy orders will be ignored in reports, and any delegations will NOT appear in the delegated company's print queue.
+Dummy orders will be ignored in reports, and any delegations will NOT appear in the delegated company's processing queue.

 An existing order cannot be updated to become a dummy order at a later time or vice versa.

 ## Example Requests

-### Create an Order
+### Create

 !> Requires the `orders_write` permission.

-> If you want to create an entire order in one request, including plates, products and shipping, consider using the [build-order](/helpers/build-order.md) endpoint.
+> If you want to create an entire order in one request, including plates, products and shipping, consider using the [BuildOrder](/helpers/build-order.md) helper endpoint.
 This may be better suited for applications with a customer-facing checkout facility.

 <!-- tabs:start -->

 #### **Body Parameters**

-* **system_order_status_id** `integer|null` A valid [SystemOrderStatus](/objects/system-order-status.md) ID.
-Defaults to `5` (Draft).
+* **system_order_status_id** `integer|null` A [SystemOrderStatus](/objects/system-order-status.md) ID of either `1` (External Draft) or `2` (Internal Draft).
+It will change automatically in the future depending on the fulfilment state of its child packages.
 * **is_dummy** `boolean|null` Defaults to `false`

 #### **Request**